How to Onboard a New Client: 6 Steps

 1. Schedule an Onboarding Meeting

-If possible, hold a client onboarding meeting with a new client in-person.
-This can be a great opportunity to get to know one another better and establish a trusting relationship.
-If face-to-face isn’t an option, set up a virtual meeting well ahead of time and be sure to distribute an agenda and any project details you’ll be referencing to participants.
+Whenever possible, hold your client onboarding meeting in person.
+This is a great opportunity to get to know each other and build a trusting relationship.
+If meeting face-to-face isn’t an option, schedule a virtual meeting well in advance, and share an agenda and relevant project details ahead of time.

-During the meeting, start by briefly reviewing project details, and answer or clarify any lingering questions.
-Ensure that your client, along with any relevant project stakeholders, are familiar with your work hours and know how to get in touch with you.
-Also take some time to learn how they work best and their ideal contact method.
+During the meeting, briefly review project details and clarify any lingering questions.
+Make sure your client and any relevant stakeholders understand your work hours and preferred contact methods.
+Take some time to learn how they work best and what communication style they prefer.

 2. Review Roles and Responsibilities